becki/sbdiff/README.md

 ## Standalone Usage

-Type `sbdiff foo bar` to see the differences between file foo and file bar or directory foo and directory bar.
+Type `sbdiff foo bar` to see the differences between file `foo` and `file` bar or directory `foo` and directory `bar`.

-## Integration with Mercurial
+## Integration into Mercurial

 * Per user: Append the file `sbdiffhg.rc` to your `$HOME/.hgrc`
 * Or for all users: Copy `sbdiffhg.rc` into `/etc/mercurial/hgrc.d/`

-Then you can use sbdiff within Mercurial as external diff command:
+Then you can use sbdiff within your Mercurial projects as external diff command:

     hg sbdiff ...

-## Integration with Git
+## Integration into Git

 Run the following commands: (This will change `$HOME/.gitconfig`)